-- Each child responds differently to surgery.
-Some patients return to school starting with half days and progress to full days as tolerated. - You can carry school books that weigh no more than 20 pounds. - Short road trips, such as visiting friends or going to church are permitted.
+- If you feel well enough, you may go back to school around 2 weeks after surgery.
+You must be off all narcotic pain medications and be able to sit safely in the classroom and be safe to use your transportation to and from school.
+You may start online education when you are able to safely sit in a chair and participate at any point after surgery. - Each child responds differently to surgery.
+Some patients return to school starting with half days and progress to full days as tolerated. - You will follow up with your surgeon at this time.
+Likely you will be able to begin in some light jogging and stationary sports. - Riding a bicycle. - Swimming and swim play (no diving or jumping from the side of the pool) - You will begin physical therapy at this time. - You can carry school books that weigh no more than 20 pounds. - Short road trips, such as visiting friends or going to church are permitted.
 If you are taking a long road trip, please take 10 to 15 minute rest periods to walk and stretch after every hour of traveling.
 (A healing back gets tired easily with long periods of sitting).